awcarlsson/marius-api-doc/api.rst

     Indices getNeighborOffsets(bool incoming = true)

-Get the neighbor offsets from the graph.
+Get the offsets of the neighbors in the sorted edge list.

 ===================  ==========  ===========
    Parameter         Type        Description